GwyndolynMarchant/powerline-colorscheme-ansi/README.md

 ## Installation

-You can drop this folder directly into (merge with) the contents of `~/.config/powerline`.
-You will then need to set `colorscheme` to `ANSI` under `config.json` for any extensions you wish to activate it on.
+Merge this folder with `~/.config/powerline`.
+You will need to set `colorscheme` to `ANSI` under `config.json` for any extensions you wish to activate it on.
 For example, for shell use:

 ```
 {